Airwav/Airwav/README.md

 <h2 align="center"> ► About me ◄ </h2>

 Hey, I'm Airwav.
-A male who enjoys playing online games, I'm from the UK and code on the side.
+I play online games, I'm from the UK and also do developing.

 <h2 align="center"> ► Airwavy (BOT) ◄ </h2>